 Conclusion

-Understanding the difference between probationary and performance reviews is essential for lawful and effective employee management.
+Understanding the difference between Probation Reviews vs Performance Reviews is essential for lawful and effective employee management.
 Probationary reviews assess a new employee’s suitability, while performance reviews support the growth and accountability of permanent staff.
 By applying the appropriate process at the right stage, employers not only remain compliant with the Labour Relations Act but also foster a culture of fairness, productivity, and continuous improvement.